joxa/joxa/doc/standard-library.rst

 Creating Records
 ----------------

-Once the record is defined we want to create it in the code that is making use of the record.
-When a record is defined two functions are defined that are used to create records.
+Once the record is defined, we want to create it in the code that makes use of the record.
+When a record is defined, two functions are defined that can be used to create records.
 The first is the `make` function.
 The second is the `make-fields` function.

 Lets start by looking at the make function